ansys/pysam-sysml2/doc/source/examples/bike-weight.rst

 .. note::

-    We suppose that you have already installed the Library.
+    This assumes that you have already installed the Library.
 If not, please refer to the :ref:`Installation <Installation_Section>` section.

-Before loading our project, we need to create a Connector and a Project Manager.
+Before loading the project, create a Connector and a Project Manager.

 See section  :ref:`Organization Id <Info_O_Id_Section>` and :ref:`Bearer Token <Info_B_Token_Section>` to know how to get the required data.